thirumalaivm/franklin-assets-selector-fork/EXTERNAL_IMAGES.md

 Authors can optionally specify query paramaters in the hyperlinked external url and they would be retained in the `picture` tag's `src`/`srcset` attributes.
 These are useful for specifying image delivery parameters such as image width, height, format, etc. as understood by the external image delivery service.

-## Extended Usecase of leveraging DM OpenAPI for Streamlining AEM Franklin Development
+## Extended Usecase of leveraging Dynamic Media with OpenAPI for Streamlining AEM Franklin Development

 For clients utilizing the `AEM Assets` repository to distribute their assets, the burden of maintaining asset integrity due to frequent edits, updates, and deletions performed within AEM is alleviated.
 Thanks to `Dynamic Media with OpenAPI`, synchronization with every DOCX document becomes seamless.